 Because I am a huge Disney geek, I participate in tons of Disney groups on social media.
 Often people will ask, “what is the right age to take my child to Disney?”
-Many people are expecting the “perfect Disney age” as an answer, but the answer is not a specific age.
-We took our child to Disneyland when she was 3 1/2 and, for her, it was perfect age to go for the first time; your child’s perfect age may be younger or older.
-Below are some questions to ask yourself when trying to determine if your child is ready for Disney:
+Many people are expecting the “perfect Disney age” as an answer, but, guess what?
+There is no perfect age!
+And to be very clear, the decision is less about the kid’s age and more about the parent’s expectations.

 (1) Do I want to carry around a diaper bag and change diapers in the public restrooms all day long?

 I have a friend who can practically change a diaper mid-stride; therefore, having a non-potty trained child was a non-issue for her.
 For me, however, I didn’t want to deal – so we waited until our daughter was potty trained.
 We could have taken her as soon as she was potty trained, but the prior year was a super-duper crappy year for us.
 Click here to read about a little about our crappy year and why we love Disneyland so much.

 (2) Does your child have enough patience to stand in line for 30+ minutes?

 As you know, every Disney trip comes with some waiting in lines.
 I watched some kids totally lose it, while most others managed it quite well.
 Know your child’s limits and also know your patience level with the temper tantrums!
 We brought snacks along and played a ton of “Eye Spy” to pass the time.
 We also vacationed to Disneyland during the week to help avoid long weekend lines.